Describe A Foreigner Who Speaks Your Native Language Very Well: IELTS Speaking Cue Card

 What do you think makes your native language special?

 I believe my native language is special because it has a rich history and culture.
-It connects people and expresses emotions uniquely.
-The way it sounds and the idioms used reflect our traditions and values, making it a beautiful language to speak and share.
+It allows people to connect deeply with their roots and express emotions in unique ways.
+The nuances and idioms in the language reflect the traditions and values of my community.

-How do you feel when you hear a foreigner speaking your language?
+How do you feel when someone speaks your language well?

-I feel a sense of pride and joy when I hear a foreigner speaking my language.
-It shows that they appreciate our culture and are willing to learn.
-It creates a bond between us, and I often feel excited to engage in conversation and share more about my culture.
+I feel a sense of pride and joy when someone speaks my language well.
+It shows that they respect and appreciate my culture.
+It also creates a bond between us, making communication more meaningful and enjoyable.

 Have you ever tried to learn a foreign language?
 How was that experience?

 Yes, I have tried to learn a foreign language.
 It was challenging but rewarding.
 I faced difficulties with pronunciation and grammar, but I enjoyed the process of learning.
-It gave me a deeper appreciation for the effort it takes to master a new language.
+It gave me a new perspective on language and communication, and I gained more appreciation for those who learn my native language.

 Practice other cue cards